WestDRI/wgpages/content/python1/python-01-setup.md

 Note that syzygy.ca is a free community service run on the Alliance cloud and used heavily for undergraduate teaching, with no uptime guarantees.
 In other words, it usually works, but it could be unstable or down.

-4. **Local option**, for more advanced users: if you have Python + Jupyter installed locally on your computer, and you know what you are doing, you can start a Jupyter notebook locally from your shell by typing `jupyter notebook`.
-If running locally, for this workshop you will need the following Python packages installed on your
-computer: numpy, matplotlib, pandas, scikit-image, xarray, nc-time-axis, netcdf4.

 <!-- cartopy -->